gershnik/wsdd-native/README.md

 journalctl -u wsddn
 ```

-### RedHat/CentOS
+### RedHat/CentOS/Fedora

-Pre-built packages are available in a custom rpm repository for
+Pre-built packages are available in a custom rpm repository.
-* el9 distribution (RHEL9/CentOS Stream 9)
+It provides "el9" packages that should work for RHEL9/CentOS Stream 9/Fedora 34 or above.

 Both `amd64` (aka `x86_64`) and `arm64` (aka `aarch64`) architectures are supported.